 Rear Tire Size: 100/100-18

 Is the Kawasaki KLX 300R a Good Dirt Bike?

 It is!
 The Kawasaki KLX 300R is a great all-around dirt bike.

 Just how can a heavy 300cc dirt bike that doesn’t have much “snap” be good?
-Yes, it is a bit heavy, but it is also a good running, easy and fun to ride, well built machine.
-If you are looking for an all-around dirt bike that provides “tons-of-fun” for many different riders, this is a solid choice.
+Yes, it is a bit heavy, but it is also good running, easy and fun to ride, well-built machine.
+If you are looking for an all-around dirt bike that provides “tons of fun” for many different riders, this is a solid choice.

 Even though I’m not a huge “team green” guy, this Kawasaki is a good dirt bike.

 - Beginner-friendly power and handling

 - Good low-end torque

 - Smooth, controllable power from the Kawasaki 300cc engine